lee-ust/Animal-Plant-status-recorder/README.md

     pip install matplotlib
 3. If you are using Windows ,becuase of some features of the system, direct double-click the python file will let the program quit instantly.
 You may either:

-   download the running_program as well, and double-click the running-program batch to run the program
+   download the running_program as well, and double-click the running-program batch to run the program(make sure they are in the same folder)

    or